The Future of Magazines

 Why Are Digital Magazine Formats Thriving?

-In part keeping with Zinio’s study claims above, what has struck me as the overriding reason to subscribe to a digital magazine is timeliness.
-The challenge is not so pronounced in North America, but if you subscribe to an important journal and reside overseas, it can be important to your career to find the contents of the latest issue immediately online rather than waiting for the long trek of postal third-class (or whatever they are called today) publications to reach you home in Europe or Asia.
+What has struck me as the overriding reason to subscribe to a digital magazine is timeliness.
+The challenge is not so pronounced in North America, but if you subscribe to an important journal and reside overseas, it can be important to your career to find the contents of the latest issue immediately online rather than waiting for the long trek of postal third-class (or whatever it’s called today) publications to reach your home in Europe or Asia.
 “The ability to save and easily reference past issues” is generally available to most, if not all subscribers.
-“Environmental awareness,” is plainly rising on the worry radar of many readers.
+“Environmental awareness,” is becoming a concern for many readers.
 But timeliness: there’s no substitute.

 From the publisher’s perspective there’s an undeniable advantage: ads appear with great fidelity as they would in the print edition, and the official circulation counters have now agreed to include these digital editions in circulation totals.